ArpBansal/ImgGallery2.0/README.md

-## Simple looking gallery with AI search capabilites
+# Simple looking gallery with AI search capabilites
+ Local Running
  yes, no need to upload your images on cloud.
-# Still in development phase
+## Still in development phase